loopwerk/loopwerk.io/content/articles/2024-06-09-hardening-web-server.md

 And when a new PHP vulnerability is discovered it gets even worse, sometimes the server is getting hit hundreds of thousands of times a day.
 Let’s do something about this!

 # Step 1: denying the requests
 When someone accesses a non-existing PHP file on my server, I don’t want my SvelteKit site to render a nice looking 404 page.
 That’s a huge waste of resources and bandwidth.
-So the first step is to flat out deny all requests to these kinds of files.
+So the first step is to deny requests to these kinds of files on the Nginx level.

 For this I created a file `/etc/nginx/deny_rules.conf` with the following contents: